Clustering Three-Way Data with Outliers: Background

 and so replacing $\MU$ and $\MV$ by $(1/a)\MU$ and $a\MV$, respectively, leaves \eqref{eq:pdf} unchanged.
 With different restrictions, we can resolve this identifiability issue, such as setting $\text{tr}(\MU)=r$ or $\MU_{11}=1$ \citep{anderlucci15,gallaugher18}.

 \cite{viroli11} develops an EM algorithm to estimate the mixture model of matrix-variate normal distributions.
 Let $z_{ig}=1$ when observation $i$ belongs in group $g$, and $z_{ig}=0 $ otherwise.
-In the expectation (E) step, we estimate the posterior probability $\hat{z}_{ig}$ that observation $\bmX_i$ belongs to group $g$ using
+In the expectation (E-) step, we estimate the posterior probability $\hat{z}_{ig}$ that observation $\bmX_i$ belongs to group $g$ using

-In the maximization (M) step, we yield the following maximum likelihood estimates:
+In the maximization (M-) step, we yield the following maximum likelihood estimates:

-In our implementation (Section~\ref{sec:oclust}), we initialize the $\hat{z}_{ig}$'s using $k$-means clustering and the $\MV_g$'s as random positive-definite matrices.
+In our implementation (Section~\ref{sec:oclust}), we initialize each $\hat{z}_{ig}$ using $k$-means clustering and each $\hat{\MV}_g$ as random positive-definite matrices.
 The algorithm alternates between the expectation and maximization steps until a stopping criterion is reached.
-In our implementation, we continue until there is lack of progress in improving the log-likelihood of the model.
+In our implementation, we continue until there is lack of progress in the log-likelihood.